FrancisIGP/CCNA-Document/README.md

 ## Document Overview

-This guide offers you an in-depth overview and a variety of techniques that you can use to learn about computer networking.
+<div style="text-align: right"> This guide offers you an in-depth overview and a variety of techniques that you can use to learn about computer networking.
 Computer networking is a wide-ranging subject, since it covers a wide range of fields.
 This can be daunting for new students, so this book is intended to help direct students through their learning path.
-Our work will give you an in-depth understanding of the latest developments in network technology and design.
+Our work will give you an in-depth understanding of the latest developments in network technology and design. </div>

-This guide will help you understand the fundamentals of computer networks, how local and global networks communicate, and how to make things work on the Internet.
-This guide covers the basics and principles of networking for your CCNA 201-301 certification test. <br/>
+<div style="text-align: right"> This guide will help you understand the fundamentals of computer networks, how local and global networks communicate, and how to make things work on the Internet.
+This guide covers the basics and principles of networking for your CCNA 201-301 certification test. </div><br/>

 ## Short disclaimer